Nonlinear dynamics of femtosecond laser interaction with the central nervous system in zebrafish: Conclusion

-For successful implementation of cutting-edge nonlinear microscopy techniques for deep-tissue, \textit{in-vivo} imaging and designing their use for medical applications, a comprehensive understanding of the non-invasive, optimal operational parameters and constraints of the imaging system is essential.
-This entails fine-tuning variables like the average power, peak intensity, wavelength, and pulse duration of the laser pulses, alongside other factors such as imaging irradiation time or dwell time.
+For the successful implementation of cutting-edge nonlinear microscopy techniques for deep-tissue, \textit{in vivo} imaging and designing their use for medical applications, a comprehensive understanding of the non-invasive, optimal operational parameters and constraints of the imaging system is essential.
+This entails fine-tuning variables like the laser pulses' average power, peak intensity, wavelength, pulse duration, and other factors such as imaging dwell time.
 In addition, a rigorous assessment of thermal or photon-based damage mechanisms across various irradiation wavelengths is required.
-Equally important is the distinction between the impact of peak intensity, average power, and dwell time in nonlinear microscopy, as the nonlinear signal scales with peak intensity, while the signal-to-noise ratio is proportional to the average power of the laser pulse and dwell time.
-These parameters, though interconnected, may initiate various photo damage mechanisms and calls for a systematic and comprehensive study of these parameters for deep-tissue imaging.
+Equally important is the distinction between the impact of peak intensity, average power, and dwell time in nonlinear microscopy, as the nonlinear signal scales with peak intensity.
+At the same time, the signal-to-noise ratio is proportional to the average power of the laser pulse and dwell time, while an in-depth assessment of biological tissue requires longer penetration of light and employment of the focusing optics with a long working distance.
+Though interconnected, these parameters may initiate various photodamage mechanisms, as shown in this study.